 When I was 29 weeks pregnant with Kason, we went in to have a 4D ultrasound of our sweet baby.
 The ultrasound tech noticed something was a little different about his brain.
 She contacted our OB/GYN & we were seen by him the very next day.
 We were then told that something was very “wrong” with Kason although we do not use that term.
-We were referred to many specialists & were seen every week from them until the week Kason was born.
+We were referred to many specialists & were seen every week until the week Kason was born.
 Seeing him every week was a blessing!

 At 33 weeks, we were advised to terminate because Kason would not survive birth; “continuing the pregnancy would be putting myself at an unnecessary risk”.
 We declined that “advice” & continued our pregnancy.
 At 39 weeks & 6 days, December 19th, 2016, we welcomed our absolutely perfect baby boy into this world.
 He was born seizing which scared everyone beyond belief.
-We spent a week in Arkansas Children’s Hospital following his birth just as a precautionary.
+We spent a week in Arkansas Children’s Hospital following his birth just as a precautionary measure.

 On March 8th, 2017, he had a breath holding spell at home & held his breath so long he passed out.
 My husband performed CPR & was able to resuscitate him while I was on the phone with 911.
 Although his first year of life was the absolute best, we lived every single day not knowing what to expect.

 Shortly after his 1st birthday, the seizures returned & we have battled them since.

 In July of 2018, Kason had an 11 minute seizure which was followed by a swallow study not even 8 hours later.
 We KNEW he was going to fail it.
 Of course, the doctors told us we couldn’t leave the hospital until Kason had a feeding tube.
 So, we left with a G-tube.